-- If a person can understand what their friends are saying but don’t know how to reply to it simply because of the grammar, can he or she be considered as fluent?
+- If a person can understand what their friends are saying but don’t know how to reply to it simply because of the grammar or he/ she doesn’t speak the language, can they be considered fluent?

 This is just from my point of view so please don’t judge me on this one.
 I’d like to know your perspective on this topic.
 Let me know in the comment below.